-An operator seeking authorisation under rule 121.959 to conduct EDTO in twin engine aeroplanes, beyond 180 minutes and up to 240 minutes must hold a current 180 minutes EDTO authorisation issued under rule 121.955.
+An operator seeking authorisation under rule 121.959 to conduct EDTO in twin engine aeroplanes, beyond 180 minutes and up to 240 minutes must hold a current 180 minutes EDTO authorisation issued under rule 121.955 and meet the requirements of rule 121.957(b).

 An operator seeking authorisation to operate twin engine EDTO greater than 240 minutes must meet the additional requirements specified in rule 121.961.
-To qualify, the operator must have been engaged in twin engine EDTO of up to 240 minutes for at least 24 months prior to lodging the application.
+In addition, the operator must have engaged in twin engine EDTO of 180 minutes or more for at least 24 months.

-The amount of service experience required may be increased or decreased after a review of the operator's experience considering all factors, including the EDTO routes currently operated, and those proposed.
+The amount of service experience required may be increased or decreased after a review of the operator's experience which considers all factors, including the EDTO routes currently operated, and those proposed.
 In addition, the operator's capability to conduct operations and implement effective EDTO programmes will be examined.